1 minute read

 Late Afternoon

 Late afternoon is when the fast is felt most physically.
-The mouth and throat are dry, energy narrows, and the body slows.
+The mouth and throat are dry.
+Energy narrows.
+The body slows.
 This is the point where willpower takes over from habit.
 The afternoon prayer, or Asr, comes as a reminder to stay patient and present.
 Attention turns inward.
 Hunger pangs are more noticeable, and with them comes a heightened awareness of what it means to go without.
-This is often when reflection deepens and thoughts turn toward those who live with scarcity every day.
+Reflection deepens.
+Thoughts turn toward those who live with scarcity every day.

 6:00 PM